DanMcInerney/device-pharmer/README.md

 ### All options:

--s SEARCH: search Shodan for term(s) and print each IP address, whether the page returned a response, and if so print the title of the returned page (follows redirects)
+-api APIKEY: use this API key when searching Shodan

 -f FINDTERMS: search for the argument string in the html of each response; upon a match print it and log it

+-ip IPADDRESS: try hitting this ip address rather than shodan search results and return response information

+-p PASSWORD: attempt to login using this password

+-s SEARCHTERMS: search Shodan for term(s) and print each IP address, whether the page returned a response, and if so print the title of the returned page (follows redirects)

 -t: Try to find a form to login to on the response page and default back to HTTP Basic Auth if no forms are found

 -u USERNAME: attempt to login using this username

--p PASSWORD: attempt to login using this password

--ip IPADDRESS: try hitting this ip address rather than shodan search results and return response information

--api APIKEY: use this API key when searching Shodan

--u USERNAME: username to use with HTTP Basic Auth which is used because no -t

 License